Mallorca in April, Es Colomer

 Cons

-• Not everything is open – As Easter falls at the end of March in 2024, a lot of the hotels, bars, and restaurants will be open in April, but you might still find some businesses closed until the official start of the tourism season on the 1st of May.
+• But not everything is open – Some businesses will remain closed until the official start of the tourism season on the 1st of May.

 • The sea is still cold – At 15°C, the sea is too cold for most, but if you’re brave enough to go swimming, you’ll warm up again quickly in the sun.